RichardOtt/Fractals/README.md

 # Fractals

 Formalizing and making reproducible the Fractal generating code I have been playing with.
+This is moving from the current system of Jupyter notebooks and pure functions to a more class-based and py file approach.

 This code takes the basic idea of the Mandelbrot set and allows for a greater range of functional forms.